-- 1. Position stove, adhering to clearances shown in Figure 1. - Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 3). - Always maintain 3" clearance from combustible materials. - Install L-Vent wall thimble per L-Vent manufacturer's instructions. - Attach enough piping to penetrate and extend at least 6" beyond exterior walls.
-An 8-foot vertical pipe run is suggested where possible to reduce the possibility of smoke spillage in the event of a loss of negative pressure. - Attach cap and seal outside wall thimbles with nonhardening waterproof mastic. - Termination should not be located so that hot exhaust gases can ignite trees, shrubs, or grasses or be a hazard to children.
-Exhaust gases can reach temperatures of 500°F and cause serious burns if touched.
+- 1. Position stove, adhering to minimum clearances. - Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 3). - 3.
+Always maintain 3" clearance from combustible materials. - Install L-Vent wall thimble per L-Vent manufacturer's instructions. - 5.
+Attach enough piping to penetrate and extend at least 6" beyond exterior walls.
+An 8-foot vertical pipe run is suggested where possible to reduce the possibility of smoke spillage in the event of a loss of negative pressure. - Attach cap and seal outside wall thimbles with non-hardening waterproof mastic. - Termination should not be located so that hot exhaust gases can ignite trees, shrubs, or grasses or be a hazard to children.
+Exhaust gases can reach temperatures of 500°F and cause serious burns if touched. - If installing in a corner and going out the side wall, be sure to have a minimum of 6" straight pipe off the back of the stove before installing elbow.
+Use 4" diameter pipe regardless of EVL and minimum of 6' of vertical pipe is highly recommended.

-Locate terminations: a) not less then 3 feet above any forced air inlet located within 10 feet; b) not less than 4 feet below or horizontally from, or one foot above, any door, window or gravity air inlet into any building; c) not less than two feet from an adjacent building and not less than 7 feet above grade when located adjacent to a public walkway.
+Locate terminations: a) not less than 3 feet above any forced air inlet located within 10 feet; b) not less than 4 feet below or horizontally from, or one foot above, any door, window or gravity air inlet; c) not less than two feet from an adjacent building and not less than 7 feet above a public walkway.
 Mobile home installations must use a spark arrester.

-B. VERTICALLY WITH NEW CHIMNEY SYSTEM (Refer to Figure 6)
+B. VERTICALLY WITH NEW EXHAUST SYSTEM CAN BE USED FOR INTERIOR ROOM INSTALLATIONS (Refer to Figure 6)